syadav214/machine-learning-with-santosh/README.md

 # skMachineLearning

-Programs in Python and R to practice ML Algorithms
+Programs in Python, R and few in Java/C# to practice ML Algorithms

 Trying out ML

 Prerequisites on Windows:

 1. Anaconda with sypder
 2. Python supported by Anaconda
 3. R
 4. R Studio